 May 27, 2021 · post

 As discussed in our introductory blog post, offline signature verification is a biometric verification task that aims to discriminate between genuine and forged samples of handwritten signatures.
 This is a particularly important form of verification due to the ubiquitous use of handwritten signatures as a means of personal identification in legal contracts, administrative forms, and financial documents.
-And due to the significance and scale of this task, signature verification has become a critical line of research in the field of machine learning and pattern recognition as a way to reduce the uncertainty and inefficiency involved in the manual authentication process 1.
+Due to the significance and scale of this task, signature verification has become a critical line of research in the field of machine learning and pattern recognition, as a way to reduce the uncertainty and inefficiency involved in the manual authentication process.
+1

-- Introduce a public dataset for the signature verification task (CEDAR dataset) and discuss a few preprocessing steps required to remove biases in the data
+- Introduce a public dataset for the signature verification task (the CEDAR dataset and discuss a few preprocessing steps required to remove biases in the data

 - Compute a distance metric between a pair of extracted feature representations and apply a threshold on that distance to classify the image pair as genuine (small distance) or forged (large distance)